Close

 6

 The payments themselves aren’t higher; the value (present or future) is higher.
-This is because each payment in an Annuity Due earns interest for one additional period compared to an ordinary Annuity, resulting in a greater accumulated value.
+This happens because every payment made in an annuity due gets more interest for an additional period as compared to an ordinary annuity.
+This results in more accumulated value.

 7